What is Microdosing?

 I fast became a believer.
 Plant medicine, when used correctly, is a powerful tool in my mental health arsenal.

-Screen Rant Screen Rant
+icon Screen Rant

 RHOC: Why Fans Are Enjoying Watching The Housewives ‘Microdosing’ Edibles